Dover boosts 2013 forecast after winning tax audit

-Dover Corp (DOV.N), which makes garbage truck compactors, car washes, drill bits for oil rigs and scores of other industrial products, boosted its 2013 forecast on Thursday, citing a gain from a U.S. tax audit and improving sales across units.
+Dover Corp (DOV.N), the maker of refrigeration display cases, drill bits for oil rigs and scores of other industrial products, boosted its 2013 forecast on Thursday, citing a gain from a U.S. tax audit and improving sales across units.

-The conglomerate said it received a "favorable resolution to a domestic tax audit" and paid an effective second-quarter tax rate of 7.3 percent, aiding second-quarter profit by 36 cents per share.
-The news sent Dover's shares up more than 4 percent.
+The conglomerate said it received a "favorable resolution to a domestic tax audit," aiding second-quarter profit by 36 cents per share.

 For the second quarter, Dover posted a better-than-expected profit, helped largely by a gain in sales of refrigeration display cases in emerging markets.
 Wal-Mart's (WMT.N) grocery division, for instance, is Dover's top customer in Brazil.